b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

     2. This opens RVIZ, and robot starts to move.
 Upon connection, it should send a trigger to the camera automation to start recording.
 So both should start at the same time.

 # Launch file execution
-Use command: `roslaunch launch_pkg automation.launch cam_select:=<s>`, whwew 's' is 'w' or 'f', for webcam or fibrescope respectively.
+Use command: `roslaunch launch_pkg automation.launch cam_select:=<s>`, where 's' is 'w' or 'f', for webcam or fibrescope respectively.

 # Issues
 1. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.